RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Experimental results

-\textbf{Objective functions.}~ In Table \ref{table:ablation} (a), we evaluate the impact of the weighting factor in the loss \eqref{eq:09}, which is based on $\hat{w}$ \eqref{eq:10} and $\hat{u}$.
-The results show that both terms improve the results. $\hat{w}$ is important to focus on rare and more severe floods. $\hat{u}$ gives more weight to the forecast in the near future where $\XHRES$ is more reliable, which is important due to the sequential structure of the forecast module.
+\textbf{Objective functions.}~ In Table \ref{table:ablation} (a), we evaluate the impact of the weighting factor in the loss \eqref{eq:09}, which is based on $\hat{w}$ Eq.~\eqref{eq:10} and $\hat{u}$.
+The results show that both terms improve the results. $\hat{w}$ is important to focus on rare and more severe floods, increasing the F1 metric substantially (second row). $\hat{u}$ gives more weight to the forecast in the near future where $\XHRES$ is more reliable, which is important due to the sequential structure of the forecast module.
+Using only $\hat{u}$ (third row) improves the results on both KGE and F1 metrics.
+Using both $\hat{w}$ and $\hat{u}$ (fourth row) gives the best results.

 \textbf{Location embedding.}~ In Table \ref{table:ablation} (b), we show the benefit of using LOAN.
-In the first row, we duplicate the static features along $T$ dimension and concatenate them with the dynamic input.
-The performance becomes better with the proposed incorporation of the static river attributes in the hindcast (second row) and forecast (last row) blocks.
+In the first row, we duplicate the static features along the $T$ dimension and concatenate them with the dynamic input.
+Using the LOAN layer in the hindcast (second row) or forecast blocks (third row) increases the F1 score but decreases KGE.
+Using LOAN in both hindcast and forecast blocks balances the metrics (fourth row).

 \textbf{Forecasting strategy.}~ Table \ref{table:ablation} (c) evaluates the impact of spatio-temporal modeling in the forecast module.
 In the first row, we remove the spatial relations in the forecast module by replacing the forecast blocks by point-wise MLPs.
 In this way, the data is processed after the last hindcast layer temporally but not spatially.
 This makes the model unaware of the spatial biases in the meteorological forcing $\XHRES$.
 The second row denotes a setup where the forecast blocks do not get the features from the previous forecast block (Fig.~\ref{fig:Model}) but directly from the last hindcast layer.
 In this case, we forecast river discharge for each lead time independently.
 The results show that in both cases the performance drops compared to our approach (third row), demonstrating the importance of spatio-temporal modeling.
 More ablation studies can be found in the suppl.\ material.